RelaySC/relay-bot/README.md

 WantedBy=multi-user.target
 ```
 ## Changelog
+**v2.0.2 - 18/05/2016**
+- Fixed issue where aliases were being matched without the command prefix.

 **v2.0.1 - 15/05/2016**
 - Fixed issue with subreddit autolinking where it would link for proper links.